Friday, September 13, 2024

 After a little rest we headed out to forage for food.
 We found the food court and outdoor market our walking tour guide mentioned two days ago.
 It's an impressive place with all kinds of food stalls and fresh meats, fish, veggies, cheese, wine, coffee and tea shops, chocolates and sweets of all kinds, and of course, the ubiquitous flower shops.
 We added another 3 miles in our food foraging foray for a total of 7.3 miles today.
 We should sleep well tonight.

 The view from our hotel's roof top terrace.
-Loved
+Loved the light of

-the light of the early evening.
+the early evening.

 Rush hour on bikes and in cars.
-See
+See what I mean

-what I mean about dedicated lanes?
+about dedicated lanes?

 This is only half the bikes parked outside a train station.

-I didn't catch the name of food court and market,
+I didn't catch the name of food court and market, but will tomorrow

-Marie's birthday dinner.
+if we return for Marie's birthday dinner.

 This shop specialized in chicken, just chicken.